Andy-Donegan/NhsDemoApp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Read the about page in the app for a basic run through of how to operate the app.
+Read the [About Page](https://github.com/Andy-Donegan/NhsDemoApp/blob/master/NhsDemoApp/NhsDemoApp/Views/AboutPage.xaml) in the app for a basic run through of how to operate the app.

 <div align="center">
   <a href="https://github.com/Andy-Donegan/NhsDemoApp">